 Although there is an outside chance of rain in the winter months - more so in the northern resort of Puerto de la Cruz – blue skies abound in the land of eternal Spring.

 Jack Frost nipping you in places that are better left un-nipped.

 If breath was designed to be seen it would come in all different colours.
 Leave the nose dripping and numb fingers back in Blighty.
 Layers of sun tan cream are the only protective coverings you’ll need to face the elements in Tenerife.

 Stuck for gift inspiration

-Perfume, after shave, alcohol and tobacco are substantially cheaper than back home and with several pedestrianised shopping areas in the southern resorts, and the classy Corté Ingles Department Store just opened in the north, it shouldn’t be too hard to find that present with a difference.
+Perfume, after shave, alcohol and tobacco are substantially cheaper than back home and with several pedestrianised shopping areas in the southern resorts, and the classy El Corté Ingles Department Store, and Meridiano Shopping Centre in the north, it shouldn’t be too hard to find that present with a difference.

 A poke in the eye from all angles